seofon7/need2.cyou/content/about.md

 Hi there, friends!

-I'm Emmie (she/her) and I'm an engineering dropout with an overactive internal monologue.
+I'm Emmie (she/her) and I'm just some college dropout with an overactive internal monologue.

 I made this site so that I would have a place to throw all my rants and ramblings.
 The above-mentioned internal monologue needs an outlet!